 Key principles of biological sciences, physical sciences, mathematics, and social/behavioral sciences

 Contemporary professional issues and standards of ethical conduct for practicing SLPs

 Communication sciences and disorders is a constantly evolving field, and our curriculum prepares you to provide innovative, creative, and comprehensive care to diverse populations in a variety of settings.
 You'll develop a strong foundation in evidence-based methodology and research, empowering you to think critically as a thorough, thoughtful clinician no matter which SLP career setting you choose.

-Speech@NYU is offered part time, with a full-time option expected to be available in fall 2017.
+Speech@NYU is offered on both a part-time and full-time basis.
 You will complete 48 graduate-level credits, delivered through the following types of courses:

 If your academic background is in a field other than communication sciences and disorders, you may need to take up to 14 foundation credits.
 Like the graduate-level courses, all foundation courses are available online.
 View our course descriptions page to learn more.